 Some high school students need special, individualized programs to complete their education.
 Emerson Secondary School was developed for these students.
 The entry, withdrawal, class size and scheduling of students in the Emerson Secondary School is designed to be flexible in order to meet the individual needs of students.
-There are two separate programs at Emerson.

-Metro Program is a part of the Emerson complex.
-Emerson Metro offers a flexible schedule allowing for morning/afternoon/or an all-day attendance depending on the needs of the student.
+Metro Program offers a flexible schedule allowing for morning/ afternoon/or an all-day attendance depending on the needs of the student.
 This program is for students who prefer an alternative setting modified to better meet their educational needs.
 Students are referred to this program for a variety of reasons.
 This program consists of students who are recovered dropouts desiring to complete their high school requirements; students who are referred for credit recovery issues; students with a history of attendance issues; students who feel the need for a smaller setting allowing for more individual instruction; and students who may have minor disciplinary infractions.
 Students can receive work study units, which are applied toward graduation units.